-Stock-based compensation expense for the three and nine months ended September 30, 2022, totaled \$3 million and \$7 million, respectively, compared to \$2 million and \$6 million, respectively, for the corresponding periods of 2021.
+Stock-based compensation expense for the three months ended March 31, 2023, totaled \$3 million compared to \$2 million for the corresponding period of 2022.

-12. Commitments and Contingencies
+13. Commitments and Contingencies

 The Company is involved in various claims, regulatory agency audits and pending or threatened legal actions involving a variety of matters with entities such as suppliers, customers, parties to acquisitions and divestitures, government authorities and other external parties.
 The Company regularly reviews and records the estimated probable liability in an amount believed to be sufficient and continues to periodically reexamine the estimates of probable liabilities and any associated expenses to make appropriate adjustments to such estimates as necessary.
 These estimated liabilities are based on the Company's assessment of the nature of these matters, their progress toward resolution, the advice of legal counsel and outside experts as well as management's intention and past experience regarding the valuation of these claims.
 The Company has also assessed the potential for additional losses above the amounts accrued as well as potential losses for matters that are not probable but are reasonably possible.
 The total potential loss on these matters cannot be determined.
 While the Company has established estimates it believes to be reasonable under the facts known, the outcomes of litigation and similar disputes are often difficult to reliably predict and may result in decisions or settlements that are contrary to, or in excess of, the Company's expectations.